adielcristo/symfony-doc-pt-br/templates.rst

 Build, Versioning & More Advanced CSS, JavaScript and Image Handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For help building, versioning and minifying your JavaScript and
+For help building and versioning your JavaScript and
-CSS assets in a modern way, read about :doc:`Symfony's Webpack Encore </frontend>`.
+CSS assets in a modern way, read about :doc:`Symfony's AssetMapper </frontend>`.

 .. _twig-app-variable: